srivarshan-s/CoAuthorViz/README.md

 Tool to visualize human-machine collaborative writing.

 ## Directory descriptions
-- **notebooks:** python notebooks used to generate the graph and summary statistics

 - **scripts:** python scripts to to generate the graph and summary statistics
+- **notebooks:** python notebooks used to perform analysis on summary statistics

 ## Pre-requisites

 ### System utils

 - wget
 - unzip
 - git